AdaCore/gnatstudio/docs/users_guide/projects.rst

 Create a new scenario variable through the contextual menu (right-click) in the :guilabel:`Project` or :guilabel:`Scenario` views themselves.
-Select the :menuselection:`Project --> Add Configuration Variable` menu, which opens the following dialog:
+Select the :menuselection:`Project --> Add Scenario Variable` menu, which opens the following dialog:

 .. image:: scenarios.png